1. What is hormone (endocrine) therapy?

 Many people find the side effects of hormone therapy drugs difficult to cope with.

-If side effects are putting you off taking your hormone therapy, talk with your cancer specialist before making any decisions to stop it.
-They may suggest a short break from treatment to see if side effects improve.
+If side effects are affecting your quality of life or putting you off taking your hormone therapy, talk with your treatment team.
+They may suggest a short break or switching to a different hormone therapy drug to see if the side effects improve.

 You may also find the following information useful: